vasistachandan/githubmetrics/README.md

 - **Error Handling**: Comprehensive error states with user-friendly messages
 - **Loading States**: Skeleton loaders for improved user experience

+### GitHub API Authentication
+To overcome GitHub API rate limits:
+- **Token-based Authentication**: All GitHub API requests use a GitHub personal access token
+- **Increased Rate Limits**: Authentication increases the rate limit from 60 to 5,000 requests per hour
+- **Security**: Token is stored as an environment variable on the server side
+- **Common Headers**: Centralized authentication logic for all API endpoints

 ### Responsive Design
 The UI is designed with a mobile-first approach using Tailwind CSS:
 - **Breakpoints**: Optimized for mobile, tablet, and desktop